-Through working for 18 years on acute care’s front-line to leading home and community care for one of Ontario’s fastest growing regions, I’ve lived varied perspectives of our health care system.
+Through working for 18 years on acute care’s front-line to now leading the fourth largest chiropractic association in the world by membership, I’ve lived varied perspectives of our health care system.

 My passion for quality patient care in Ontario began in 1992 with my work as a registered nurse caring for elderly patients with complex needs at Queensway General Hospital, in Toronto’s west end.

 As my career evolved, I moved to Trillium Health Centre (now Trillium Health Partners) in 1998, where I held several senior level positions, from Director, Medical Health Systems, to Vice President, People, Corporate and Clinical Support Services.
 At Trillium, I applied a new leadership philosophy and accountability framework to initiate customer service models that improved patients’ experience and outcomes.
 I was also honoured to lead the implementation of the University of Toronto’s Mississauga Medical Academy and the Shared Service West Organization transformation, on behalf of four organizations.

 In addition to my nursing and midwifery credentials, I have an MBA from Queens University and am a graduate of the Rotman School of Management Advanced Health Leadership Program.

 Since joining the Ontario Chiropractic Association (OCA) as CEO in June 2018, I’ve been focussed on building relationships with all partners that impact chiropractors and their patients in Ontario.
 I want to ensure that we are making a difference for our members and supporting others in their accountabilities to the profession.

 In my previous tenure as Chief Executive Officer of the Mississauga Halton Community Care Access Centre (CCAC) and Vice Chair of the Ontario Association of Community Care Access Centres (OACCAC) Board of Directors, I collaborated with multiple partners to help drive our system’s transformation to integrated, patient-centred care.